KareemH-1/GameProject-CS102x/Readme.md

 ## 🧑‍💻 Creators

-This project is a collaboration by:
+This project is a collaboration for a college project by:

 - [KareemH-1](https://github.com/KareemH-1)
 - [MazenMDev](https://github.com/MazenMDev)